nitinverma/playground/Mac/python/README.md

     $ pip install virtualenv
     $ pip install virtualenvwrapper

-Sourcing virtualenvwrapper.sh gives you need scripts in ~/.virtualenvs/
+Sourcing virtualenvwrapper.sh gives you need scripts in ~/.virtualenvs/, you would like to add this to your .badh_profile as it defines some functions.

     $ source /usr/local/share/python/virtualenvwrapper.sh